 Drug convictions can be expunged depending on the exact charge and age of the defendant at the time of the charge.
-Under the new law there are wait periods for convictions ranging from 12 months to 10 years for those under 18, under 22, depending on the exact charge.
+Under the new law there are wait periods for convictions ranging from 12 months to 10 years for those under age 22 at the time of the offense, depending on the exact charge.
 For straight dismissals or after successful completion of the 90-96 program there is no wait period.

 How long is a misdemeanor on your record in NC?